BY OUR PLATFORMS

 We don’t like spoilers, but the answer is YES.
 Now, let’s explain why:

-The aforementioned experimental and biological advantages make obvious why the zebrafish model is the perfect tool, for the pharma and chemical industry, for understanding chemical toxicity, drug efficacy research and human diseases modelling and understanding.
+The aforementioned experimental and biological advantages make it obvious why the zebrafish model is the perfect tool, for the pharma and chemical industry, for understanding chemical toxicity, drug efficacy research, and human diseases modeling and understanding.
 But we still had to prove the model provides biological translatability.
 Which is to say: are we sure results obtained in zebrafish predict genetic and pharmacological outcomes in humans?

 To address that important aspect, we have published several validation articles and reviews in peer-review journals, and all our services have been validated with standards.
 So yes, we are pretty certain the model is predictive.
 Most importantly, our R&D efforts are always active: to keep validating the model, to create new tools and services, and to discover our own therapeutics, as we are already doing in our first spin-out company ZeCardio Therapeutics.

 We believe in the power of zebrafish for understanding disease and discovering new therapeutics but, importantly, we provide data supporting this assumption.

 So… why does ZeClinics use zebrafish?
 That original question started our company and still fuels our news.
-In the coming months, this news will be a window to ZeClinics’ scientists, news, and activities.
+In the coming months, this news will be a window into ZeClinics’ scientists, news, and activities.
 We will showcase our research, providing the “what for”, the “why”, the “how”, and the “what’s next” around the zebrafish model.

 For those who want to know more about zebrafish, stay tuned, and reach out if curious.
 We will be happy to discuss the pros, the cons, and all those unrelated questions that make news fascinating.